blue-veery-gmbh/spring-rest-2-ts/README.md

    + Java class filtering for TS code generation
    + Java generic types mapped to TS generics : since ver 1.2.2
    + Java interfaces mapped by model classes which contains getters and setter mapped to TS interfaces : since ver 1.2.2
    + spring data support (Pageable & Page types) : since ver 1.2.2
+   + JAX-RS annotation support : since ver 1.2.4
+   + model converter which generates TypeScript classes aligned with angular2-jsonapi library

 ## Installation
 To add a dependency on spring-rest2ts-generator using Maven, use the following: